Annie Chapman

-Annie Chapman (born Eliza Ann Smith; 25 September 1840 – 8 September 1888) was the second canonical victim of the notorious unidentified serial killer Jack the Ripper, who killed and mutilated a minimum of five women in the Whitechapel and Spitalfields districts of London from late August to early November 1888.
+Annie Chapman (born Eliza Ann Smith; 25 September 1840 – 8 September 1888) was the second canonical victim of the unidentified serial killer known as "Jack the Ripper", who murdered and mutilated at least five women in the Whitechapel and Spitalfields districts of London between late August and early November 1888.

-Although previous murders linked to Jack the Ripper (then known as the "Whitechapel murderer") had received considerable press and public attention, the murder of Annie Chapman generated a state of panic in the East End of London, with police under increasing pressure to apprehend the culprit.
+Although earlier murders attributed to the Ripper, then referred to as the "Whitechapel murderer", had already attracted considerable press and public attention, Chapman's killing provoked widespread alarm in the East End, and intensified pressure upon the police to apprehend the culprit.

 Early life

-Annie Chapman was born Eliza Ann Smith in Paddington on 25 September 1840.
-She was the first of five children born to George Smith, and Ruth Chapman.
-George Smith was a soldier, having enlisted in the 2nd Regiment of Life Guards in December 1834.
-Reportedly, the location of Chapman's earliest years revolved around her father's military service in London and Windsor.
+Chapman was born Eliza Ann Smith on 25 September 1840 in Paddington.
+She was the first of five children born to George Smith and Ruth Chapman.
+George was a soldier, having enlisted in the 2nd Regiment of Life Guards in December 1834.
+The family's movements during Annie's earliest years reportedly followed her father's military service in London and Windsor.

-Chapman's parents were not married at the time of her birth, although they married on 22 February 1842, in Paddington.
+Annie's parents were not married at the time of her birth, although they married on 22 February 1842 in Paddington.
 Following the birth of their second child in 1844, the family relocated to Knightsbridge, where George Smith became a valet.
-The family eventually relocated to Berkshire in 1856.
+They later moved to Berkshire in 1856.

-According to her brother, Fountain, Annie had "first took a drink when she was quite young", quickly developing a weakness for alcohol, and although both he and two of his other sisters had persuaded her to sign a pledge to refrain from consuming alcohol, she "was tempted and fell" despite the "over and over" efforts of her siblings to dissuade her.
+According to her brother, Fountain, Annie had "first took a drink when she was quite young", quickly developing a weakness for alcohol.
+Although both he and two of her sisters had persuaded her to sign a pledge to refrain from drinking, she "was tempted and fell" despite their "over and over" efforts to dissuade her.

 Family relocation

-Census records from 1861 indicate all members of the Smith family—except Annie—had relocated to the parish of Clewer.
-Chapman is believed to have remained in London, possibly due to her employment commitments as a domestic servant.
-Her father, George Smith (also known as William Smith), was the valet to Captain Thomas Naylor Leland of the Denbighshire Yeomanry Cavalry.
-On 13 June 1863, Smith accompanied his employer to a horse racing event.
+Census records from 1861 indicate that all members of the Smith family, except Annie, had relocated to the parish of Clewer.
+She is believed to have remained in London, possibly due to employment commitments as a domestic servant.
+Her father, George (also known as William Smith), was by this time the valet to Captain Thomas Naylor Leland of the Denbighshire Yeomanry Cavalry.
+On 13 June 1863, George accompanied his employer to a horse racing event.
 He lodged with his employer that evening at the Elephant and Castle, Wrexham.
-That night, George Smith committed suicide by cutting his throat.
+That night, George committed suicide.

-Contemporary accounts describe Annie Chapman as an intelligent and sociable woman with a weakness for alcohol—particularly rum.
-An acquaintance described Chapman at the inquest into her murder as being "very civil and industrious when sober", before noting: "I have often seen her the worse for drink."
+Contemporary accounts describe Annie as an intelligent and sociable woman with a weakness for alcohol, particularly rum.
+An acquaintance told the inquest into her murder that she was "very civil and industrious when sober", before adding, "I have often seen her the worse for drink."
 She was in height and had blue eyes and wavy, dark brown hair, leading acquaintances to give her the nickname "Dark Annie".